AyobamiAdebesin/Menjar/README.md

 Lagos has been a rich multicultural State in the nation of Nigeria, housing several people with different cultures, several of whom become homesick due to lack of familiarity or indigenous meals around them, we intend to solve this problem by making their local dishes readily available to them.

 ## Authors
-Daniel Obembe
+* Adebesin Ayobami
-Oyedele Bolaji
+* Daniel Obembe
-Adebesin Ayobami
+* Oyedele Bolaji